H.1 - GENERAL DESCRIPTION - Section Menu

 Withdraw the contact plunger assembly.

 Using a suitable socket or box spanner, remove the securing nut, taking care not to damage the three legs of the button retaining clip.
+Remove the clip.

 Pull the steering wheel from the column.